Owen-Liuyuxuan/kitti_visualize/readme.md

 #### Additional labels
 To visualize results predicted by some existing object detection algorithms/repo like [visualDet3D](https://github.com/Owen-Liuyuxuan/visualDet3D), we first have their predictions on training split/test split stored in text files, as required by the KITTI submissions.
 Then we copy the predictions to kitti_obj/{split}/additional_label_2.
 Then the prediction results will be published with gt labels on the same topic.

+#### Odometry support:

+We can use the oxts measurement in the raw dataset to obtain a pose for each frame to enable a truly sequential visualization.
+In this repo, we first refer to this [naive method](https://gist.github.com/Owen-Liuyuxuan/27f12e15788acba76053df84a28f2291) to produce poses for every sequence.
+Then in this repo, we will publish a tf transform from odom to baselink based on the poses matrix.